IET-OU/trackoer-core/docs/blog/trans-18oct12-finale-slidecast.markdown

    ..That's Web, an [online] API and batch processing from the command line.

-* Slide 11: There are many outputs from Track OER, all licensed under GPL-compatible open source licenses.
+* Slide 11: There are many outputs from Track OER, all licensed under [GPL][gpl2]-compatible open source licenses.

   See the [outputs register][outputslist] for details